dpoulopoulos/virtml/docs/source/index.rst

 🤖 **Automated Deployment**: Use Ansible playbooks to automate the deployment of a virtualized environment for Kubeflow.
 This is a great way to quickly get started with VirtML.

-In any case, you should follow complete the core guides first, as they lay the foundation for either approach.
+In any case, you should complete the core guides first, as they lay the foundation for either approach.

 .. note::